4 Common Potty Training Mistakes Parents Should Avoid

 The mistake comes when parents don’t want to deal with the risk of kids wetting the bed and extending the period in which kids wear diapers instead of underwear.
 This causes some confusion in the overall potty training process as kids won’t be able to understand why they should use the toilet at night.

-One of the most common mistakes parents make is jumping into potty training too soon in their kids' development.
-Many parents suggest that it's wise to analyze the child's overall development before introducing potty training.
+One of the most common mistakes parents make is jumping into potty training too soon in their kids’ development.
+Many parents suggest that it’s wise to analyse the child’s overall development before introducing potty training.

-Babycenter suggests tracking your child's
+Babycenter suggests tracking the following:

 - amount of urine at one time